 13. Linonophobia (Fear of string)

 Linonophobia is a fear of string.
-A person with linonophobia will have an extreme reaction when even thinking of string, let alone seeing it in person.
+A person with linonophobia will have an extreme reaction even when just thinking of string, let alone seeing it in person.
 People with linonophobia will avoid string or anything having to do with string, such as sewing or tying shoes.

 This usually develops from a negative association with string that may stem from a fear of being restrained or restricted.
-A person that experiences a traumatic event, such as being tied up as punishment or kidnapping, may develop linonophobia.
+A person who experiences a traumatic event, such as being kidnapped or tied up as punishment, may develop linonophobia.
 It can also develop simply from watching these events on television.